OVagamundo/Flashcard-Heroes/docs/AbilitySystem.md

 Lethal Counters: Abilities using the DAMAGE_WAS_RECEIVED condition can trigger even if the incoming damage was lethal.
 The BattleManager defers the DEATH event for that unit until after its reactive abilities (e.g., a counter-attack) have been fully simulated.
 Loop Prevention (Per-Attacker Limit): To prevent infinite counter-attacks, a unit may counter each distinct attacker at most once per turn.
 The BattleManager tracks this via has_counter_attacked() and mark_counter_attack().
 Trinket Rules:
-Player Trinkets:
-Source: The player's Hero instance is always the source_uuid when processing a player's Trinket ability.
-This provides a stable positional reference for targeting.
+Source: The trinket's own GachaBallInstance UUID is always used as the source_uuid for all trinket abilities (both player and enemy).
+Unlike unit abilities, trinkets are team-level artifacts and do not require a "holder" unit.
+This simplifies the system and eliminates edge cases where a referenced unit might be dead.
 Targeting: All targeting types are valid.
-Enemy Trinkets:
-Source: The source_uuid is derived from the trigger's context (e.g., the damaged unit in an on_hurt event).
-For global triggers like on_turn_start, the source is empty.
-Targeting Constraint: Due to the lack of a consistent positional source, enemy Trinkets must not use relative targeting types (e.g., ALLY_BEHIND) unless the trigger guarantees a source.
+For effects that don't require positional targeting (e.g., resurrection, team-wide buffs), use target_type = "NONE" and retrieve targets from context or metadata.
 Section D: Combat Integration & Execution Flow
+## Purpose
+This document outlines the architecture for the Ability System in *Flashcard Heroes*.
+It details how abilities are defined, triggered, and resolved within the combat loop.

+> [!IMPORTANT]
+> For a step-by-step guide on implementing new abilities with strict architectural compliance, see [AbilityImplementationGuide.md](AbilityImplementationGuide.md).
 This section defines the contract between the Ability System and the BattleManager.
 Action & Default Attack Rule: A unit's primary action is determined by its on_attack abilities.
 In _enqueue_attack_for, the BattleManager first calls the AbilityResolver to process any on_attack abilities.
 Then, it always manually enqueues a Default Basic Attack with priority = 0.
 This is an additive process, not a fallback, ensuring every unit performs at least a basic attack.
 Simulation & Animator Contract (Simulate Full Turn, Then Present):
 Simulation Phase: The BattleManager's _resolve_combat_phase function simulates the entire turn silently.
 All EffectRequests are processed in the priority reaction loop.
 Effect scripts must use `BattleManager.apply_stat_delta()` to modify stats.
-This function updates the data model and returns the absolute value required for the `CombatEvent` visual payload.
-They must still call gameplay triggers (e.g., battle_manager.trigger_on_hurt()) to allow for ability chaining during the simulation.
+This function updates the data model and returns the absolute value required for the `CombatEvent` visual payload. **CRITICAL**: Gameplay triggers like `trigger_on_hurt` must be called by `BattleManager` **AFTER** `apply_stat_delta()` completes—not by effect scripts—so that condition checks (e.g., `DAMAGE_WAS_NON_LETHAL`) see the updated HP values.
 The outcome of every action is collected into a single list of CombatEvent objects.
 Presentation Phase: Once the simulation is complete, the BattleAnimator receives the list of events.
 Before playing, the animator uses a pre-turn health snapshot to reset the UI, allowing it to display damage and healing incrementally.
 It is solely responsible for replaying these events with animation-driven pacing, emitting all combat UI signals (battle_log_event, unit_stats_changed, etc.) as it processes each event in the list.
 Part 3 of 3: Trinket System Details
 Section E: Trinket Schema and Exclusivity